Colin-Whelan/Colin-Whelan.github.io/_posts/2022-10-03-organic-shapes.md

 # Intro to Organic Shapes

-I have been working on a new design capability and tool to bring a fresh look and feel to emails that I am ready to share with the world.
+I have been working on a new design capability and tool to bring a fresh look and feel to emails that I am really excited to share with the community.

-Over the past decade there has been a bigger push toward curved designs, which have mostly been locked away from email due to lack of support.
-I've found a solution to the problem, and it's so simple I'm surprised I haven't seen it earlier.
+For a long time there has been a push toward curved designs on the web, which have mostly been locked away from email due to lack of support and ease of use.
+I've found a solution to the problem, and it's so simple I'm honestly surprised it hasn't been explorer more.

 ## Basic Shapes